Jsans/AzureFunctions/README.md

 # AzureFunctions

 ## this is a script to setup an Azure function with python 3.6 and do pip installs
-I also added some basic example's I used for sample projects
+I also added some basic example's I used for sample weekend projects ^__^

 #### install